edieatha/to-do-list/README.md

 # to-do-list
-A Javascript projecyt manager web app.
+A Javascript project manager web app.
 You can add tasks, set priority of task, edit and set deadlines for a more productive work life inspired by any.do app.

 ## Built with